Skip to main content

 Posted In: Council tax and benefits

-At a meeting of Mid Devon District Council’s full council, members set the budget for the financial year 2024/25 including the district precept for council tax.
+At a meeting of Mid Devon District Council’s full council, Members set the budget for the financial year 2025/26 including the District Precept for Council Tax.

 The Council has a duty to provide statutory services such as waste collection, recycling and street cleansing, homelessness provision and planning.
-We are also committed to providing non-statutory services for our residents which include investment in leisure, the provision of parks and open spaces and community development grants.
+It is also committed to providing non statutory services for our residents which include investment in leisure, the provision of parks and open spaces and community development grants.

-The council tax collected is used, in part, to fund these services and details of the allocated 2024/25 budget are detailed in the table below.
+The Council Tax collected is used, in part, to fund these services and details of the allocated 2025/26 budget are detailed in the table below.

 Mid Devon